hi-michelleprimiani/pixo-client/README.md

 # Pixo - Client

 Pixo is an online marketplace for sellers of handmade and curated items.
 Designed for artisans, crafters and collectors to list and sell their items.
 By providing a user-friendly and visually appealing marketplace, Pixo aims to empower sellers to reach a broader customer base and showcase their unique creations.
-Loom Video Walkthru coming soon

 ## Description